How To Swim Freestyle

 Learn How To Swim Freestyle With Simple Basic Drills

 The complete set of basic drills covering the whole stroke is available to download in my very popular eBook 'How To Swim Front Crawl'.
-Presented simple theory and fully illustrated to show exactly what each part of your body should be doing.
+Simple theory written in easy-to-understand language and fully illustrated to show exactly what each part of your body should be doing.
 Packed with the best freestyle swimming technique tips.
-Click the cover below to PREVIEW.
+Click the cover below to PREVIEW, or click ADD TO CART to download your copy instantly.

 add to cart